Decision Maker: WMCA Board

 (4) It was noted that the Mayor had indicated that there would be no mayoral precept during the remainder of his current term of office.

-(6) The planned spend on the Investment Programme over the 5 year period was noted.
+(8) The planned spend on the Investment Programme over the three-year period was noted.

-(8) Surplus cash balances generated from the Collective Investment Fund were approved to be used to support the West Midlands Combined Authority operational budget, thus minimising Constituent and Non-Constituent Authority contributions.
+(9) It was approved that surplus cash balances generated from the Collective Investment Fund and Residential Investment Fund were used to support the West Midlands Combined Authority Delivery budget, thus minimising Constituent and Non-Constituent Authority contributions.